Educational technology support, equipment, furniture, maintenance services and access management for general use

 Cloud-based, campus-wide, lecture capture and presentation recording software

-Panopto is replacing Tegrity and is a cloud-based, lecture capture presentation recording service that allows for easy recording and reviewing of courses, lectures and presentations.
-Panopto is designed to make the lecture capture process easy.
-Recordings in Panopto are viewable on most browsers and mobile devices.
-We recommend creating all new recordings in Panopto as Tegrity will be retired on January 31, 2015.
+Panopto is the Lecture Capture presentation recording service.
+Lecture Capture allows for easy recording and reviewing of courses, lectures, and presentations.
+As a cloud-enabled service, Panopto is designed to make the lecture capture process easy.
+Recordings in Panopto are viewable on most Web browsers and mobile devices.

 UW faculty; UW staff; UW students; UW researchers; Anyone with a UW NetID.